 - WRAL TechWire (Jan 17, 2020)

 - Triangle Business Journal (Sept.
 12, 2019)

-The RTA RDU Airport Infrastructure Development (“AID”) task force will review relevant information about RDU’s infrastructure and operating needs and formulate recommendations for new sources of revenue and funding during fall 2019 and winter 2020.
+The RTA RDU Airport Infrastructure Development (“AID”) task force reviewed relevant information about RDU’s infrastructure and operating needs and formulated preliminary recommendations for new sources of revenue and funding during fall 2019 and winter 2020.

 The RTA RDU “AID” task force is a diverse group of business leaders from RTA member firms who are committed to thoughtfully reviewing funding mechanisms for current and projected plans at the airport.

 RTA RDU AID task force members include:

 - Joe Anglim, Senior Director, Corporate Strategy, Red Hat, Inc.

 - Jim Beley, General Manager, The Umstead Hotel and Spa